r3mi/poly2tri.js/README.md

 ### Error handling

-The library methods throw an exception for invalid input data, such as duplicated or colinear points.
+The library methods throw an exception for invalid input data, such as duplicated or collinear points.
 The exception object will contain a `points` array attribute with the faulty data, if available.